This article originally appeared on VICE Brazil

-Maurício dos Anjos is a bigger soccer fan than you.
-Yes, you might know your team's win percentage for the past 40 years, or the name of every manager to have ever graced a Premier League pitch, but have you had your club's uniform tattooed onto your own body?
-No, you have not, and fair enough because doing so is an exceptionally big life decision.
+Maurício dos Anjos is a bigger football fan than you.
+Yes, you might know your team's win percentage for the past 40 years, or the name of every manager to have ever graced a Premier League pitch, but have you had your club's uniform tattooed life-size onto your own body?
+No, you have not, and fair enough, because doing so is an exceptionally big life decision.

-Last Friday, after a year of visits to the tattoo parlor, the 33-year-old Brazilian finally finished getting his torso covered with his team, the Flamengo's strip.
+Last Friday, after a year of visits to a tattoo shop, the 33-year-old Brazilian finally finished getting his torso covered with his team, Flamengo's, strip.
 The tattoo, which covers 40 percent of his body, is a replica of the top-tier side's 2015 home shirt, though dos Anjos spared himself the sponsors' logos.
-The design, which took 32 sessions and over 90 hours to complete, covers his entire torso and back, from his waist to his neck, including his shoulders and arms.
+The design, which took 32 sessions and over 90 hours to complete, covers his entire torso and back, from the waist to the neck, including his shoulders and arms.

 "Having the sacred mantle on my body is a dream come true," dos Anjos says.
 Now that his tattoo is complete, what's next?
 Matching shorts?
 Knee-high socks?
 VICE Brazil sat down with him to find out.